timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 the result is great.
 Be sure to read the CSS transition documentation on [MDN][css-transitions], because there's a lot you can tweak and configure.

 Hurray!
-That's it, yes it really was that simple.
-CSS is awesome for this as it doesn't really require changes to the body of your website.
+That's it, yes it was that simple.
+CSS is awesome for this as it doesn't require changes to the body of your website except for some imports.
 Now you can publish your freshened website and profit.

 ## Tips &amp; Tricks
-You can modify the stylesheet imports and script to use dark colors by default, like on this website.
+You can modify the style sheet imports and script to use dark colors by default, like on this website.
 Set the light scheme to be `disabled` by default, and [tweak][theme-script-dark-permalink] the script.

-You might want to leave your existing stylesheet as-is, and just use a secondary sheet to override colors in the main sheet.
+You might want to leave your existing style sheet as-is, and just use a second sheet to override colors in the main sheet.
 Simply modify the script to only toggle the `disabled` state for the overriding sheet, and query the overriding sheet instead in the `theme_toggle` function.

-This isn't necessarily for light/dark themes, and works perfectly fine for other color combinations as well.
+This isn't necessarily for light/dark themes and works perfectly fine for other color combinations as well.

 If desired, you could implement even more themes with a more advanced theme toggling script implementation.

+For additional inspiration you can take a look at styles for [this][site-styles] website.

 ## The result
 To recap, here is an overview of what the changes should look like.